anttikivi/unsung-anthem/docs/cpp_style_sheet.md

 Separate the groups by one empty line.
 Order the headers alphabetically inside each group.

 Use angle brackets (`<` and `>`) in the `#include` directives for the C standard library includes, C++ standard library includes, and the includes of the headers of other libraries.
 For all other `#include` directives, use double quotes (`"`).

+### Forward Declarations

+You should utilize forward declarations whenever it’s sensible.

 ### File Headers